John Tongren is a specialist

 Operational auditing itself

-but the operational auditing methodologies of today's world
+is not new — but the operational auditing methodologies of

-reviewing departments and programs for "good controls" is
+auditing objective of reviewing departments and programs for

-some operational audits to round out the annual internal
+performing some operational audits to round out the annual

 Just as "Internal Auditing" has been redefined, operational auditing is undergoing a transformation from a very broadly defined "audit of unit activities, systems, and controls within an enterprise to reach economic, efficiency, effectiveness, or other objectives" to a highly focused assessment of organization risk, capability and performance.
 Traditional audit steps such as preliminary surveys are being replaced by collaborative risk assessment.
 Audits of organizational functions using standardized checklists are being replaced by cross functional teams using contemporary management tools from quality management and process reengineering.